angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 anti-blue package however consideration could also be more focussed on Mana assets.

-Delver strategies try to limit your resources so bring cards like Carpet of Flowers in means you negate their soft permission and mana denial plan.
+Delver strategies try to limit your resources so bringing cards like Carpet of Flowers in means you negate their soft permission and mana denial plan.
 Some pilots like to bring in creature removal for their threats however a lot of the time, trying to fight the Delver player _on the ground_ results in wasting time